MoniPar/reclaimed-treasures/README.md

 This section varies depending on whether there are any reviews submitted on the product and whether the user is a registered user or not.

 All users can view the reviews if they are available.
-If no reviews are available text will say “There are currently no reviews on this product”.
+If no reviews are available, text will say “There are currently no reviews on this product”.

 If user is not logged in, text at the bottom invites them to register or login to submit a review.

 Only registered users are allowed to add reviews.
 The Add review button is available to registered users who have not yet submitted a review on the product.
-If registered user has already submitted a review, then they are only allowed to edit or delete the review.
+If a registered user has already submitted a review, then they are only allowed to edit or delete the review.
 Buttons are displayed accordingly.

 <details>
 <summary>Click to view screenshots</summary>